agathoklisx/libved/README.md

    cd src && make HAS_REGEXP=1 veda-shared && make run

+   * by default writing is disabled, unless in DEBUG mode, like:

+   cd src && make HAS_REGEXP=1 DEBUG=1 veda-shared && make run

  * or with the tcc compiler

-   cd src && make CC=tcc HAS_REGEXP=1 veda-shared && make run
+   cd src && make CC=tcc HAS_REGEXP=1 DEBUG=1 veda-shared && make run

  * (this will open the source files of itself)